I honestly don’t want to give the topic of free RC helicopter simulator programs much time, never mind devote an entire web page to them.

 As you may recall me saying on my RC Simulator page, If you are using a game joystick or keyboard to control your sim aircraft, you are wasting your time.

-RC helicopters are a completely different story.
 The ones I tried are so far from what a RC heli flies like, I don’t know why they even put a helicopter on the menu.

 The planes are easier to fly than real RC airplanes and the